-The Pilot Tavern: We’re flip flopping, here.
-Yelp has this place highly reviewed, while I though it was just okay.
+The Pilot Tavern: We’re flip-flopping, here.
+Yelp has this place highly reviewed, while I thought it was just okay.
 There’s live jazz on the second floor (we went straight for the rooftop), and a heated rooftop bar, called The Flight Deck.

-Airport-themed ambience, just-okay food, and the solid drinks.
-I didn’t complain, it’s a cool concept and apparently a local favorite, but don’t yell at me if you’re expecting fine dining and find nachos on the menu.
+Airport-themed ambiance, just-okay food, and solid drinks.
+I didn’t complain, it’s a cool concept and a local favorite, but don’t yell at me if you’re expecting fine dining and find nachos on the menu.

 Airbnb in Toronto: Yorkville High-Rise Condo (only $79/night)

 Our Airbnb was amazing.
 Think doorman, gym and floor-to-ceiling windows that frame skyline views of the city.
 Plus, you’re very own balcony.
-Two bedroom, two bathroom, iron, full kitchen, and a full-length mirror (ladies, you get it the mirror situation).
+Two bedrooms, two bathrooms, iron, full kitchen, and a full-length mirror (ladies, you get it the mirror situation).